 No internet.
 No running water.
 No electricity.
 Just lots and lots of fresh air; just ourselves and our surroundings for entertainment.
 Pure adventure.
 Are you ready to bring your kids backcountry camping for some intimate wilderness and family time?
 Does this idea terrify you or you are considering this type of adventure?
 Read on for some practical advice for getting your family ready for camping in the woods

-We first brought our kids on a family backcountry camping trip when they were two and five.
+We first went backcountry camping with kids when our children were two and five.
 Knowing when your kids are ready for this adventure will depend on a lot of variables: their disposition, your own experience, trail conditions, weather, equipment, and so forth.
 However, I believe that if you’ve prepared yourself and your family, then no one is too young!
 Okay, no, I haven’t brought my babies camping… I just didn’t want to nurse all night in a tent!
 But, we have brought our toddlers camping and I know of families who have had successful trips with even younger babies.

 A successful trip, one where everyone is relatively happy, always safe, and well equipped, will directly depend on how you plan and prepare.
 First I will share with you the many preliminary considerations which you need to make, second I’ll outline packing tips, third I will give you some extra advice I’ve learnt along the way, and then I will finish with some accounts of our past family backcountry camping trips.